Saidus Salehin Khaled Sumon

 Saidus Salehin Khaled Sumon (born 8 January 1973), popularly known by his nickname Bassbaba Sumon, is a Bangladeshi rock singer-songwriter, bass player, composer, music producer and founder of the Bangladeshi rock band Aurthohin.
 He is the band leader and spokesperson of Aurthohin since the beginning.
+He is mostly known for his slapping and tapping style in bass playing and is considered to be the most influential and greatest bassist in the country.

 Sumon was born and raised in Dhaka.
 He started learning bass by himself at the age of 14.
 He first auditioned for rock band Feelings (Nagar Baul) in 1990 at the age of 16 and joined the band that year.
 He had played in 11 bands by the age of 19.
 In 1996, he joined Warfaze and later appeared in the band's 1998 hit album "অসামাজিক (Antisocial)" and left the band.
 In 1997, his first solo album "সুমন ও অর্থহীন (Sumon and Aurthohin)" was released while he was in Warfaze.
 Later, after leaving Warfaze, he formed Aurthohin (অর্থহীন).

-He is mostly known for his slapping and tapping style in bass playing and is considered to be the most influential and greatest bassist in the country.
 His style of playing bass and success in music has earned him the title "Bassbaba" (Father of Bass).
-According to the website labella, Sumon has single handedly changed the role of bass guitar in Bangladeshi rock music.
+According to the website labella, Sumon has single-handedly changed the role of bass guitar in Bangladeshi rock music.

 Early life

 Sumon was born in 1973 in Dhaka, Bangladesh to Nazmul Ahsan Khaled and Shamsun Nahar Khaled.
 He started playing Hawaiian guitar at the age of 7.
 In an interview, Sumon stated that he was unable to buy a Spanish guitar, so he took his Hawaiian guitar to a shop and converted it into a Spanish guitar.
 He picked up his first Spanish guitar and formed his first band when he was 12.
 One day he was seeing an Iron Maiden show on TV.
 He was heavily inspired by Steve Harris.
-Since then he started playing the bass guitar.
+Since then, he started playing the bass guitar.
 He was 14.
 He joined one of the most popular bands in Bangladesh 'Feelings' as a bassist when he was 16 where he played with Faruq Mahfuz Anam, commonly known as James.
 He did the first ever unaccompanied bass solo in Bangladesh when he was 17.